Gray (unit): Radiation protection

 The accompanying diagrams show how absorbed dose (in grays) is first obtained by computational techniques, and from this value the equivalent doses are derived.
 For X-rays and gamma rays the gray is numerically the same value when expressed in sieverts, but for alpha particles one gray is equivalent to 20 sieverts, and a radiation weighting factor is applied accordingly.

 Radiation poisoning

 The gray is conventionally used to express the severity of what are known as "tissue effects" from doses received in acute exposure to high levels of ionizing radiation.
 These are effects that are certain to happen, as opposed to the uncertain effects of low levels of radiation that have a probability of causing damage.
 A whole-body acute exposure to 5 grays or more of high-energy radiation usually leads to death within 14 days.
-LD_{1} is 2.5 Gy, LD_{50} is 5 Gy and LD_{99} is 8 Gy.
+The LD_{1}, LD_{50} and LD_{99} is 2.5, 5 and 8 Gy, respectively.
 The LD_{50} dose represents 375 joules for a 75 kg adult.